EMPATHY. This idea can’t seem to escape me.

 It was a bit nerve-wracking at first, but each day I was out on the floor, I confirmed my purpose: To help others find self assurance and strength through training.

-While pursing my craft, I realized something I was doing to thrive in my environment: Carrying a personal shield and not doing anything about the fractured environment.
+While pursing my craft, I realized something I was not doing to thrive in my environment: Carrying a personal shield and not doing anything about the fractured environment.